gegedenice/openalex-explorer/README.md

 docker build -t openalex-explorer:latest .
 docker run -d --name openalex-explorer -p 5000:5000 -v $(pwd):/app openalex-explorer:latest
 ```

-## Usage

-1. **Enter API URL**: In the "OpenAlex API URL" field, input a valid OpenAlex API request URL.
-2. **Email Address**: Provide an email address in the "Email address" field for polite tool compliance.
-3. **Test URL**: Click the "Test API url" button to verify the validity of the URL.
-4. **Explore Data**: After testing, click the "Explore" button to fetch and visualize the data in the dashboard.

 ## Example API URLs